kimfucious/sakura/_posts/2018-05-19-figure-element.md

 title: Picture in a Figure
 summary: Image uses picture element inside a figure element
 category: Sample
-image: michael-oeser-276835-unsplash.jpg
+image: jonny-clow-430201-unsplash.jpg
-caption: Photo by Michael Oeser on Unsplash
+photo_credit: Photo by Jonny Clow on Unsplash
 ---

 # A Picture in a Figure